 False Blue Indigo

-False Blue Indigo is a gorgeous native flower that returns decades of beauty after it is planted once.
-Because it’s a native plant, it easily thrives with minimal care in most Eastern American gardens (especially compared to lawns).
-In this article, we will discuss how to plant False Blue Indigo and what it looks like throughout the seasons.
-We will also share some excellent native flowers to pair with it.
-Let’s dig in, shall we?
+False blue indigo is a gorgeous native flower that returns decades of beauty after a single planting.
+Because it’s a native plant, it thrives with minimal care in most Eastern American gardens (especially compared to lawns).
+Below, we’ll cover how to plant it, what it looks like through the seasons, and which native plants pair beautifully with it.

 Beauty for minimal gardening attention

-False Blue Indigo carries a garden by itself at the famous Chaticleer garden in Pennsylvania, while fertilizing the ground around it.
+False blue indigo carries a garden by itself at the famous Chanticleer garden in Pennsylvania, while fertilizing the ground around it.
 Image © The Plant Native.

 Spring